-If the AIF detects an unrecoverable program error, it automatically executes SNAMAP and puts the dump file in >>CCD>AIF DUMP.
+If AIF detects an unrecoverable program error, it automatically executes SNAMAP and puts the dump file in >>CCD>AIF_DUMP.
 This dump file includes all existing node structures for the SNA products currently being executed.
 The following sequence occurs:

 - 1. The application program is informed that the session has been aborted.
-The return code RCPGER is returned. - SNAMAP executes an emergency dump and puts it into the file >>CCD>AIF DUMP.
+The return code RCPGER is returned. - 2.
+SNAMAP executes an emergency dump and puts it into the file >>CCD>AIF_DUMP.
 A message appears on the console to inform the operator.
 Processing continues after the dump is completed. - 3.
 The host is directed to terminate the session.
 The affected LU then becomes available for assignment to other callers.

-The AIF limits itself to 10 dumps into the file >>CCD>AIF DUMP.
+AIF limits itself to 10 dumps for the file >>CCD>AIF DUMP.
 This file should be printed and forwarded to your local Honeywell representative for analysis, then deleted in order to conserve file space.
-We recommend that the STARTUP.EC include directives to test for the existence of >>CCD>AIF\DUMP and print and delete its contents.
+It is recommended that the STARTUP.EC include directives to test for the existence of >>CCD>AIF_DUMP and print and delete its contents.